 Nessa Childers, daughter of Erskine Childers and his second wife, Rita is an Irish Labour Party politician and MEP (Member of the European Parliament) for the Ireland East constituency.
 Previously Nessa was a councillor for the Blackrock area of South Dublin 2004–2008.

-A member of the European Parliament's Committee on the Environment, Public Health and Food Safety, Nessa is also member the delegation for relations with Japan and substitute member of the Committee on Culture and Education.
+A member of the European Parliament's Committee on the Environment, Public Health and Food Safety, Nessa is also a member of the delegation for relations with Japan and a substitute member of the Committee on Culture and Education.
 She too visits Glendalough House, on occasion.

 Famous Visitors of Historical Importance

 Eamon de Valera, Taoiseach and President of Ireland, Michael Collins.
-Chairman of the Provisional Government and Commander-in-chief of the National Army.
+Chairman of the Provisional Government and Commander-in-Chief of the National Army.
 Charles Stewart Parnell (the uncrowned King of Ireland).
 Liam Lynch, Chief of Staff of the Republican Army.
 Father Paddy Browne, President of University College Galway.
-Frank Pakenham, Lord Longford.